kevglass/propel-js/README.md

 More added as time permits.

+## Dusk Compatible

+This was built to support physics in networked game on the [Dusk Platform](https://developers.dusk.gg)

 ## Credits

-This project started as a port and clean up of: https://github.com/xem/mini2Dphysics/tree/gh-pages
+* This project started as a port and clean up of: https://github.com/xem/mini2Dphysics/tree/gh-pages
+* Bjarke Felbo also contributed to the original source: https://github.com/bfelbo